JiaweiXue/JiaweiXue.github.io/index.md

 * **Email**: xuejiawei.xjw@alibaba-inc.com; xuejw2088@gmail.com

 ## News
+* [Oct.
+17, 2024] Our work from the Purdue-Yahoo Japan project, **Predicting Individual Irregular Mobility via Web Search-Driven Bipartite Graph Neural Networks**, has been accepted for publication on **IEEE Transactions on Knowledge and Data Engineering**.
+Congratulations to all collaborators: Dr. Taka, Dr. Kota, Prof. Ma, and Prof. Ukkusuri.

 * [Sept.
 28, 2024] Our paper, [An Agent-based Model of Post-disaster Recovery in Multilayer Socio-physical Networks](https://www.sciencedirect.com/science/article/abs/pii/S2210670724006875), has been accepted for publication on **Sustainable Cities and Society**.
 Congratulations to all collaborators: Dr. Park, Dr. Mondal, Dr. Reia, Dr. Yao, and Prof. Ukkusuri.

 * [June 1, 2024] Our study, [Network Macroscopic Fundamental Diagram-Informed Graph Learning for Traffic State Imputation](https://www.sciencedirect.com/science/article/pii/S0191261524001206), has been accepted for poster presentation at [ISTTT25](limos.engin.umich.edu/isttt25/) and publication on **Transportation Research Part B: Methodological**.
 Sincere thanks to all collaborators: Eunhan, Prof. Feng, and Prof. Ukkusuri.